evgeny-t/comment-box/README.md

 ### TODO ###

-* Avoid using outdated client bundle from cache
 * API requests pagination and filtering: don't fetch all data
 * Add an action for the burger
 * Correct CommentBox layout (avatar and text) when it contains long text